- Legend

 System Operator Same as for Offline CA.

-CA Operator The CA operator uses the RIPE NCC single sign-on system to log in to the user interface. admin interface to log in.
+CA Operator The CA operator uses the RIPE NCC single sign-on system to log in to the user interface.
 The login process requires that a username, password and client certificate are presented.
-In addition, the CA Operator must be a member of a specific group that is not available to public users of the LIR Portal.
+In addition, the a username and a password.
+The CA Operator must be a member of a specific group that is not available to public users of also have either an “Admin” or “Regular” role in the LIR Portal.

 For the hosted member CAs: